nology-tech/Union-Client-Project/README.md

 ## Homepage

-Created a homepage that replicated
+- Created a homepage that replicated the design given on figma
+- Homepage uses <Header/> at the top of the page
+- Homepage uses two <Button/> one for routing to the events page ("/events") and another routing to the about page ("/about")
+- Homepage currently displays event information about "Made by Makers Studio Tour"

 ## Features